globalizejs/globalize/README.md

 </pre>
 Note that localize() will find the closest match available per the same semantics as the jQuery.findClosestCulture function.
-If there is no match, the translation given is for the 'default' culture, if one was specified.
+If there is no match, the translation given is for the neutral English culture "en" by default.
 <pre>
 jQuery.localize("myplugin", "", {
     foo: "foo (en)",